GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 * _Example:_ `{Report:pdf:6063bd0362dda:download}`

 ##### Print
-* Generates a URL that forces the print dialog box to open when the PDF is viewed (viewer dependant)
+* Generates a URL that forces the print dialog box to open when the PDF is viewed
+* Support for this functionality is very much PDF viewer dependant.
+Adobe Reader / Adobe Acrobat natively supports this functionality by default (but it can be disabled by the user).
+Firefox's PDF viewer will also open the print dialog automatically, but Safari, Edge, and Chrome PDF viewers do not.
 * _Example:_ `{Report:pdf:6063bd0362dda:print}`

 ##### Signed